shevabam/amazon-product-info/README.md

 # Amazon Product Information

-Amazon Product Information is a PHP library for fetching simples products information from Amazon API.
+Amazon Product Information is a PHP library for fetching simple products information from Amazon API.

 Provides simple information about a product from its ASIN number.